What Does It Look Like To Study Communication at Concordia?

 Why study Communication?

-Creating strong oral and written messages, managing your image, researching, analyzing and solving problems and learning how to deal with others are skills needed no matter what your profession.
+You will develop skills that are needed for every profession, such as creating strong oral and written messages, managing your image, researching, analyzing and solving problems, and learning how to deal with others.

 What can I specialize in as a Communication major?

-We offer concentrations in Interpersonal Communications and Public Relations and Advertising.
+We offer concentrations in Interpersonal Communication, Public Relations and Advertising, and Visual Communication.